 The invite encouraged people to answer the following questions:

 - What is my vision for my life?

 - What are my dreams?

 - What do I need to do to achieve my dreams?

 - How much of my past is shaping the way I think and what I do?
 Is it affecting my present and future?

 I also encouraged people to bring their own magazines.
 Continue reading “How to Plan a Vision Board Party”

-I progressed into the country club, with a group of elitist African Americans who worked for a prestigious billion-dollar corporation; I was among the best of the best but I was new blood and they could smell it.
+I progressed into the country club, with a group of elitist African Americans who worked for a prestigious billion-dollar corporation.
+I was surrounded by the best of the best but I was new blood and they could smell it.

-It felt like everyone was watching me, I wasn’t a part of any of their circles, I wasn’t best friends with their children, I was a guest of a guest, talk about three degrees of separation.
+It felt like everyone was watching me, I wasn’t a part of any of their circles, I wasn’t best friends with their children, I was a guest of a guest, that guest being my dad, talk about three degrees of separation.

 I ended the night feeling defeated.
-I didn’t belong, I would probably never have the country club membership and call executives for a billion dollar company my friends.
-My heart hurt as I wanted to belong so bad but I felt like an obscure puzzle piece being forced to fit in the wrong puzzle.
+I didn’t belong, I would probably never have the country club membership and call executives from a billion-dollar company my friends.
+My heart hurt as I wanted to belong so bad but I felt like an obscure puzzle piece being forced to fit into the wrong puzzle.
 As far as I was concerned it would never fit.